 Aluminum is a wonderful conductor of heat.
 If you were choosing a material for cookware in your kitchen, we agree aluminum is a great choice.
-However, for your horses to stand on for hours at a time while driving down a hot asphalt road is questionable.
-The heat exchange from the black asphalt highway thru an aluminum floor is significant.
+However, using this metal for your horses to stand on for hours at a time while driving down a hot asphalt road is not a good idea.
+The heat exchange from the black asphalt highway through an aluminum floor is significant.

 It’s better to use a material that is a poor conductor of heat such as wood or Rumber.
 The heat transfer rate is reduced by up to 75% by using wood or Rumber.

 Horse urine and aluminum do not mix well with time.
-Horse urine is extremely acidic and when you pour acid on aluminum, it will oxidize and cause corrosion to the point your horses can fall thru.
-The acid from the horse’s urine will cause an aluminum floor to rust if not well cleaned after use, removing your stalls mats and thorough cleaning.
+Horse urine is extremely acidic and when you pour acid on aluminum, it will oxidize and cause corrosion to the point your horses can fall through.
+The acid from the horse’s urine will cause an aluminum floor to rust if not well cleaned after each use.

 With a Rumber floor, no mat is required and maintenance is minimal compared to aluminum or wood.
 By not having to remove heavy stall mats periodically for cleaning, Rumber is the best flooring all around.
 Rumber would be our top recommendation to you for ease of cleaning, Wood our second recommendation for long term performance, and aluminum we recommend against.